-· PCIC has established an organizational structure with clear operating and reporting procedures,

-• Senior Management has been delegated with specific accountability for monitoring the performance

-• Annual business plans and budgets are reviewed and approved by the Board.
+- PCIC has established an organizational structure with clear operating and reporting procedures, lines of responsibility and delegated authority; - Senior Management has been delegated with specific accountability for monitoring the performance of designated business operating units; - Annual business plans and budgets are reviewed and approved by the Board.
 The Senior Management meets on a semi-annual basis with the Regional Management and Support Services Group to review their operational and financial performance against the corporate plans and approved budgets.
-Significant corporate risks relevant to each regional and office operations are

-Explanations on significant variances from budgets are provided to the Board on a monthly basis.
-This helps the Board and Senior Management monitor the PCIC operations and plans on a timely
+Significant corporate risks relevant to each regional and office operations are reviewed in these meetings; - Explanations on significant variances from budgets are provided to the Board on a monthly basis.
+This helps the Board and Senior Management monitor the PCIC operations and plans on a timely basis;